andrew/ultimate-awesome/README.md

 - [awesome-human-object-interaction](https://github.com/chinancheng/awesome-human-object-interaction) - Paper list of human object interaction (HOI).
 - [awesome-pyladies-blogs](https://github.com/cosimameyer/awesome-pyladies-blogs) - 👩‍💻 Repository with Awesome PyLadies' content.
 - [awesome-byo](https://github.com/cristianoliveira/awesome-byo) - A curated list of open content for "building your own sth". 🛠.
-- [awesome-fingerprinting](https://github.com/embeddinglayer/awesome-fingerprinting) - A collection of browser fingerprinting projects, research, and resources.
-Intended as a way to aggregate research surrounding the subject.
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.
 - [awesome-qc-courses](https://github.com/jeanwsr/awesome-qc-courses) - Quantum Chemistry course resources available on GitHub and other platforms.
 - [awesome-bioinformatics-formats](https://github.com/kmhernan/awesome-bioinformatics-formats) - Curated list of bioinformatics formats and publications.
+- [awesome-agent-skills](https://github.com/kodustech/awesome-agent-skills) - Curated list of Agent Skills for AI coding agents like Claude Code, Codex and Cursor.
 - [awesome-llm-explainability](https://github.com/koo-ec/awesome-llm-explainability) - A curated list of explainability-related papers, articles, and resources focused on Large Language Models (LLMs).
 This repository aims to provide researchers, practitioners, and enthusiasts with insights into the explainability implications, challenges, and advancements surrounding these powerful models.
 - [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.
 - [awesome-quarkus](https://github.com/marcuspaulo/awesome-quarkus) - Curadoria com conteúdos, cursos, posts relacionados com o Quarkus.